Hrithik Roshan: 2000–2002: Breakthrough and setback

 In 2002 Vikram Bhatt's romance Aap Mujhe Achche Lagne Lage reunited him with Ameesha Patel but failed at the box office, as did Arjun Sablok's romance Na Tum Jaano Na Hum (2002), in which he co-starred with Saif Ali Khan and Esha Deol.
-The latter film was named after a song of the same name from his debut film Kaho Naa...
-Pyaar Hai.
 Roshan's final role that year was in a Yash Raj Films production, the high-profile Mujhse Dosti Karoge! co-starring Rani Mukerji and Kareena Kapoor.
 The romantic comedy was heavily promoted before its release and made money internationally, though not in India.
 In another commercial failure, Sooraj R. Barjatya's Main Prem Ki Diwani Hoon, Roshan was cast alongside Kareena Kapoor for the fourth time, and Abhishek Bachchan.
 The press labelled Roshan a "one-trick pony" and suggested that the failure of these films would end his career.

-2003–2008: Revival and awards success
+2003–2007: Revival and widespread success

 Roshan's career began to revive with a starring role in Koi...
 Mil Gaya (2003).
 The film, directed and produced by his father, centers on his character Rohit Mehra, a developmentally disabled young man, who comes in contact with an extraterrestrial being—a role that required him to lose nearly 8 kg.
 Roshan recalls the experience of starring in the film fondly: "I could live my childhood [again].
 I could eat as many chocolates as I wanted.
 I became a baby and everybody was so caring towards me."
 In the book Film Sequels, Carolyn Jess-Cooke drew similarities between the character and Forrest Gump, portrayed by Tom Hanks in the titular film, but this idea was dismissed by Roshan.
 Film critics were polarised on their view of the film—some of them negatively compared its storyline to the 1982 Hollywood release E.T. the Extra-Terrestrial—but were unanimous in their praise for Roshan.
 In a 2010 retrospective of the Top 80 Iconic Performances of Bollywood, Filmfare noted "how flesh and blood Hrithik's act is.
 Simply because he believes he is the part.
 Watch him laugh, cry or bond with his remote controlled alien friend and note his nuanced turn."
 A Rediff.com critic agreed that Roshan was "the turbojet that propels the film to the realm of the extraordinary."
 Koi...
 Mil Gaya was one of the most popular Bollywood films of the year, earning ₹823.3 million worldwide and Roshan won both Filmfare Awards for Best Actor and Best Actor (Critics).